 I’ve dusted it off…. and here it is the original essay:

 The Ethics of Ecobricking

 We’re investigating the efficacy of Ecobricks as a community solution to solid waste in the Northern Philippines.
-Ecobricks are made by packing solid a PET bottle with one type of non-recyclable non-biodegradable (i.e. plastic, cellophanes, styrofoam, etc).
+Ecobricks are made by packing a PET bottle solid with one type of non-recyclable, non-biodegradable materials (i.e. plastic, cellophane, styrofoam, etc.).
 An essential part of our investigation is ethical.
-It is crucial to weigh the long-term consequences of making a building block from potential toxics.
-Short term the benefits have been clearly observed in our pilot-schools: encouraging segregation, avoiding short-term contamination, enabling personal waste responsibility, and empowering individuals, schools and communities with a low cost construction alternative.
+It is crucial to weigh the long-term consequences of making a building block from potential toxins.
+Short term, the benefits have been clearly observed in our pilot-schools: encouraging segregation, avoiding short-term contamination, enabling personal waste responsibility, and empowering individuals, schools and communities with a low cost construction alternative.